A monotone scheme for high-dimensional fully nonlinear PDEs

-We intend to numerically solve PDE \reff{PDE} in fully nonlinear case, in particular the Hamilton-Jacobi-Bellman equations and the Bellman-Isaacs equations which are widely used in stochastic control and in stochastic differential games.
-We remark that this is actually one main motivation of the developments of second order BSDEs by Cheridito, Soner, Touzi and Victoir \cite{CSTV}, and Soner, Touzi and Zhang \cite{STZ}.
-Our scheme is strongly inspired by the work Fahim, Touzi and Warin \cite{FTW}.
-Based on the monotone scheme of Barles and Souganidis \cite{BS}, \cite{FTW} extended the backward Euler scheme to fully nonlinear PDE \reff{PDE}.
-In the case $G$ is convex in $(u, Du, D^2 u)$, they obtained the rate of convergence by using the techniques in Krylov \cite{Krylov} and Barles and Jakobson \cite{BJ}.
-They applied the linear regression method, see e.g. \cite{GLW}, to compute the involved conditional expectations, and presented some numerical examples up to dimension 5.
-We remark that the rate of convergence has been improved very recently by Tan \cite{Tan}, by using purely probabilistic arguments.
+We intend to numerically solve PDE (\ref{PDE}) in the fully nonlinear case, in particular the Hamilton--Jacobi--Bellman equations and the Bellman--Isaacs equations which are widely used in stochastic control and in stochastic differential games.
+We remark that this is actually one main motivation of the developments of second order BSDEs by Cheridito et al. \cite{CSTV} and Soner, Touzi and Zhang \cite {STZ}.
+Our scheme is strongly inspired by the work of Fahim, Touzi and Warin \cite{FTW}.
+Based on the monotone scheme of Barles and Souganidis \cite{BS}, Fahim, Touzi and Warin~\cite{FTW} extended the backward Euler scheme to fully nonlinear PDE (\ref{PDE}).
+In the case that $G$ is convex in $(u, Du, D^2 u)$, they obtained the rate of convergence by using the techniques in Krylov \cite{Krylov} and Barles and Jakobsen \cite{BJ}.
+They applied the linear regression method (see, e.g., \cite{GLW}), to compute the involved conditional expectations, and presented some numerical examples up to dimension 5.
+We remark that the rate of convergence has been improved recently by Tan \cite{Tan}, by using purely probabilistic arguments.

 There is one critical constraint in \cite{FTW} though.
-In order to ensure the monotonicity of the backward Euler scheme, they assume the lower and upper bounds of $G_\g$, the derivative of $G$ with respect to $D^2 u$, satisfies certain constraint.
-However, when the dimension is high, this constraint implies that $G_\g$ is essentially a constant and thus the PDE \reff{PDE} is essentially semilinear, see \reff{FTWconstraint} for more details.
-This is of course not desirable in practice.
+In order to ensure the monotonicity of the backward Euler scheme, they assume the lower and upper bounds of $G_\gamma$, the derivative of $G$ with respect to $D^2 u$, satisfies certain constraint.
+However, when the dimension is high, this constraint implies that $G_\gamma$ is essentially a constant, and thus PDE (\ref{PDE}) is essentially semilinear; see (\ref{FTWconstraint}) for more details.
+This is, of course, not desirable in practice.